Beware of these insurance scams!

 - This is easier to detect in comparison with the soft attempt.
 Also, it’s an organized and deliberate act of car accidents, arson, and theft.

 As soon as you buy your car, you are now an open target to all schemes.
-Furthermore, if you are unlucky and were able to encounter a bad agent, he can start you up by stealing all your money by not enrolling you properly to your insurance preference.
-So, when you encountered an accident, you will have to pay the full cost.
+Furthermore, if you are unlucky and are able to encounter a bad agent, he can start you up by stealing all your money by not enrolling you properly to your insurance preference.
+So, when you encounter an accident, you will have to pay the full cost.

-This is a practice that they do when agents sneaked in extra coverage.
+This is a practice that they do when agents sneak in extra coverage.
 This can cost you a couple of hundred dollars and give them a higher rate in commission.

 Scammers like agents usually use confusion and pressure the consumer to rush and sign up with the policy without reading the fine print.
-Remember that this kind of scammer will not invite you to their shop to browse around and choose the best option for you.
-Remind yourself that once they start collecting not relevant information like social security numbers, they might not just be cheating on your insurance deal, they might start taking your identity.
+Remember that this scammer will not invite you to their shop to browse around and choose the best option for you.
+Remind yourself that once they start collecting not relevant information like social security numbers, they might not just be cheating on your insurance deal.
+They might start taking your identity.
 So, remember never to say yes to rushed sales.
 Think it through!

 Fake Injury Claims

-Parents are most targeted with this kind of scheme.
-It happens when someone you had a completely non-injury kind of fender bender, only turns up after 2 or 3 days with whiplash claims and asks you to pay for hospital bills.
-So, make sure you report any kind of accident directly to the police to make sure you are covered and fully documented.
+Parents are most targeted by this kind of scheme.
+It happens when someone you had a completely non-injury kind of fender bender only turns up after 2 or 3 days with whiplash claims and asks you to pay for hospital bills.
+So, make sure you report any accident directly to the police to make sure you are covered and fully documented.

 Car Repair Scams

-Most of the people that drive, do not have any idea what to call a certain part of their engines.
+Most people that drive do not have any idea what to call a certain part of their engines.
 These people are the usual targets of these scams.
 There are car repair engineers and mechanics that will take advantage of you and will install substandard parts.

-- Fake or counterfeit airbags – in a year there are at least 1.6 million airbags inflate during car crashes saving the same number of lives.
+- Fake or counterfeit airbags – in a year, there are at least 1.6 million airbags inflated during car crashes saving the same number of lives.